Get easy access to DBWC latest news, activities and events.

 Over the years we have witnessed an increase in the number of members in the Council.
 This proves the need for the Council in Dubai, and how its existence is a win-win situation for all businesswomen who are united under its roof.
 The Council's main concern is to develop the role of the business woman and help her advance.
 The Council also actively contributes to the economic growth of the country."

-She is Vice Chairperson, Board of Trustees, for the Mohammad Bin Rashid University of Medicine and Health Sciences and a member of the Board of Governors of the Hamdan Bin Mohammed Smart University.
+She is Vice Chairperson, Board of Trustees, for the Mohammad Bin Rashid University of Medicine and Health Sciences and a member of the Board of Governors of the Hamdan Bin Mohammed Smart University and also on the Board of Trustees for Ajman University.
 She was awarded with an Honorary Doctorate at Queen’s University Belfast for economics and also conferred the Doctor of Literature (D.Litt.) honour by Amity University, India.
 Dr Raja Al Gurg is also the Chairperson of the Board of Directors of Al Jalila Foundation, a non-profit organisation whose mandate is to promote the UAE as a centre of excellence for medical research and education.
 She is also on the Board of Directors of the Emirates Schools Establishment, an independent entity which oversees the implementation of policies, strategies, and standards related to the education sector.

 In 2020, Dr Raja Al Gurg was awarded the Legion of Honor, Chevalier (Knight) by President of France Emmanuel Macron, in appreciation of her outstanding efforts in strengthening the exceptional partnership between France and the UAE.

-She is ranked first in the 2020 listing of Forbes Middle East's ‘100 Power Businesswomen in the Middle East’ and second in the 2019 listing of 'Women Heading Family Businesses'.
-She was listed 89th among 'The World’s 100 Most Powerful Women' by Forbes for 2020.
+She is ranked first in ‘The Middle East Power Businesswomen 2021’ listing of Forbes Middle East as well as the 2020 listing of the publication’s ‘100 Power Businesswomen in the Middle East’ and second in the 2019 listing of ‘Women Heading Family Businesses’.
+She was listed 89th among ‘The World’s 100 Most Powerful Women’ by Forbes for 2020.
 She also had second position in the Middle East’s Most Influential Women listing for 2018 by Forbes Middle East.

 Dr Al Gurg has been ranked 28th in the Arab Power 2018 listing of the 100 Most Powerful Arabs, compiled by Gulf Business magazine rising from the previous ranking in 2017.
 She was the most powerful Emirati Businesswoman in Forbes Middle East’s 2017 ranking.
 She was ranked first in the Forbes Middle East’s ranking of ‘The 200 Most Powerful Arab Women in Family Business’ for 2014.
 She has earned several other plaudits and awards in recent years.
 These include the ‘World of Difference Award’ from the International Alliance for Women (TIAW) in 2009.